Citymonstret/Kvantum/PROGRESS.md

 #### 2.5 Sessions
 Kvantum provides a session system.
 Sessions can either be loaded automatically and stored in client cookies, or be loaded on requests.
-* SQLite and MongoDB Session database support (for persistent and inter-application sessions)
+* MySQL, SQLite and MongoDB Session database support (for persistent and inter-application sessions)

 ## 3 Commands
 Kvantum has a built in console command system that can be extended programmatically.